cannonkeys/ck-docs/docs/troubleshooting.md

 -   Check for poor solder joints

--   Check for a missing diode or resistor
+-   Check for a missing resistor